 Ferrets, like cats, are pure carnivores that need a high quantity of protein and fat in their diet.

-Adult cat food generally does not have enough protein and fat for a ferret, but a good brand of kitten food will.
-Kitten food is higher in protein and fat than adult cat food, so kitten food is fine to feed your ferret if you cannot find ferret pellets in the store.
+Adult cat food or kibble generally does not have enough protein and fat for a ferret, but a good brand of kitten food will.
+Kitten food has a higher protein content and has more fat than adult cat food, so kitten food is fine to feed your ferret if you cannot find ferret pellets in the store.

 Be sure to check the ingredients, though.
 Ferrets cannot digest carbohydrates, so make sure the kitten food contains no corn or grain, and meat is the first ingredient.